Privacy Policy

 Our website uses Google Analytics, a service which transmits website traffic data to Google servers in the United States.
 Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
 We use reports provided by Google Analytics to help us understand website traffic and webpage usage.

-By using this website, you consent to the processing of data about you by Google in the manner described in Google's Privacy Policy and for the purposes set out above.
+By using our website, you consent to the processing of data about you by Google in the manner described in Google’s Privacy Policy and for the purposes set out above.
 You can opt out of Google Analytics if you disable or refuse the cookie, disable JavaScript or use the opt-out service provided by Google.

-2. Disclosure of Personal Information
+3. Disclosure of Personal Information

-We will generally use or disclose your Personal Information for the primary purpose for which it was collected (as set out in clause 1 above).
+We will generally use or disclose your Personal Information for the primary purpose for which it was collected (as set out in clause 2 above).
 We may also use or disclose your Personal Information for secondary purposes closely related to the primary purpose, in circumstances where you would reasonably expect such use or disclosure.
 We may otherwise use or disclose your Personal Information if you have given us consent for the use or disclosure, or it is required or authorised by law.

 If those purposes for which we have collected the information involve disclosing your Personal Information to a third party, we will take appropriate and reasonable steps to ensure that Personal information is protected.